social4git/social4git/README.md

 ## Install and use

-All you need to do is read is this short [walkthrough](doc/walkthrough.sh).
+All you need to do is read this short [walkthrough](doc/walkthrough.sh).

 ## You are not alone